 Specifying the geographic area that your ads show help you pre-qualify restaurant searchers.
 One of the biggest mistakes that marketers make when building Google Ads for a restaurant, is that they don’t target the right audience.
 You need to drive traffic from local restaurant searchers in your geographical area.
 You can talk to your staff to determine how far most patrons travel, but you can rest assured that most diners will not drive more than 30-45 minutes to your restaurant.The range that you choose will determine your goals, and you can run multiple ad campaigns throughout the week while adjusting the geographic targeting for each.

 3. Review your ad schedule (run ads when your restaurant is open)

-With Google Ads, you can control how much you invest in ads and when they appear.
+With Google Ads for restaurants, you can control how much you invest in ads and when they appear.
 That means that you can choose when the people searching for local business information see your ad on Google.
 Google Ads provides you with affordable, location-based online advertising that reaches your target audience—when and where they are looking for information about your business.

 4. Use Ad extensions to stand out

 The goal of a Google restaurant ad is to reach the right person at the right time with the right message.
 You can accomplish this with the aforementioned ideas, but another goal for restaurant ads is to outrank your competition.
 You want to do everything you can to maximize visibility in local restaurant searches and push your competition down SERPs.
 You can accomplish both of these goals with different ad extensions through Google Ads.
 There are a number of Google Ads extensions that you can use to make your ads stand out.

 5. Retarget people who have viewed your menus

 Website retargeting allows you to show ads to people who have already interacted with your website.
 It helps you connect with potential diners who are interested in your restaurant – especially those who express intent to purchase.If someone views the menu pdf on your site, they should be a good prospect for a conversion.